DerGuru/The-Resonant/Chapters/02-Part2-04-It_felt_right.md

 But what struck him most wasn't what he could see—it was what he could sense.
 Her resonance field was shattered.
 Fragments of what should have been a brilliant, coherent pattern now barely flickered at the edges of perception.
 Like a broken mirror reflecting only pieces of light.

-*She's barely there,* RAE said quietly, something like sorrow in her tone. *I did this to her.*

-*She held on long enough to give you a choice,* Jason reminded her. *She chose this.*

 But her eyes were sharp.
 Assessing.
 Missing nothing.

+*She's barely there,* RAE said quietly, something like sorrow in her tone. *Who did this to her.*

 "You're younger than I expected," she said, looking at Jason.
 "And you—" her gaze shifted to Lina, "—have academy training, but you are too young to have graduated yet.
 Dropped out or expelled?"